 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Word has spread fast about the offense line coach for the Buffalo Bills being arrested this month in Florida.
+Word has spread fast about the offensive line coach for the Buffalo Bills being arrested this month in Florida.
 Aaron Kromer has been accused of punching a teenage boy in the face.
 Further accusations include that the coach threatened to kill the boy’s entire family.
-As a result, he is facing a misdemeanor charge of battery.
+As a result, he is facing a misdemeanor charge of the battery.

 All of this transpired when the 48-year-old coach was out with his son on a Florida beach.
 There were three boys who had been using beach chairs and fishing.
 Supposedly, Kromer confronted them regarding such use.
-It is then that he allegedly pushed one of the three boys down, threw the boy’s fishing pole out into the water and then proceeded to punch him in his face.
-He reportedly told them to get the chairs back where they were and that his family would be killed if the boy reported his actions to police.
+It is then that he allegedly pushed one of the three boys down, threw the boy’s fishing pole out into the water, and then proceeded to punch him in his face.
+He reportedly told them to get the chairs back where they were and that his family would be killed if the boy reported his actions to the police.